-Lumbar Spondylolisthesis – Another Cause of Low Back Pain.
+Lumbar Spondylolisthesis – Another Cause of Lower Back Pain

-Occasionally I see a young person in my office with a particular pattern of low back pain.
+Occasionally I see a young person in my office with a particular pattern of lower back pain.
 It could be a high school baseball player of 16 or a dancer of 22.

 (If you’re older than that, keep reading – there’s useful information in here for you, too.)

 Often, the problem begins after an athletic activity involving lots of backward bending – gymnastics, for instance.
 The pain is typically located in the center-line of the low back.
 It’s worse when adopting a sagging posture.

 With this pattern of pain, I’m beginning to suspect that they may have lumbar spondylolisthesis.